Preserving Fouga CM.170 Magister heritage

 The main goal of Magister Aviation is to provide correct historical research about the Fouga CM.170 aircraft.
 One of the biggest missing links was a correct Fouga factory production list.
 Over the years we have collected a database of thousands of images and consulted with many other experts and archives.

-As such we have been able to create te most correct list of all Fouga Cm.170 airframes produced, and what country they served in.
+As such we have been able to create the most correct list of all Fouga CM.170 airframes produced, and which country they served in.
 This includes the production by Fouga/ Potez/ Sud Aviation in France, Valmet in Finland, Flugzeug Union Süd in Germany, and the Fouga/ Tzukit production by IAI.

 We have discovered many unknown airframes, been able to correct many errors published over the years on the internet and in books.
 And we have finally been able to determine how many Fouga aircraft were actually built: 862